sdelements/sde-mcp/README.md

 * `list_projects` - List all projects with optional filtering
 * `get_project` - Get detailed project information
 * `create_project` - Create a new project
-* `create_project_from_code` - Create application and project in SD Elements based on code context.
-Returns the project survey structure for AI review.
-The AI should determine appropriate survey answers from available options and set them using `add_survey_answers_by_text` or `set_project_survey_by_text`, then commit the draft.
-The survey draft is automatically committed only if answers are already selected (e.g., from application template), ensuring countermeasures are generated.
+* `create_project_from_code` - Create application and project in SD Elements.
+Returns the project survey structure with all available questions and answers. **IMPORTANT:** The AI client must review the survey structure, determine appropriate answers based on the project context, set them using `add_survey_answers_by_text` or `set_project_survey_by_text`, and then commit the survey draft using `commit_survey_draft` to publish the survey and generate countermeasures.
 * `update_project` - Update project details
 * `delete_project` - Delete a project